Trading With Trendlines

-Trendlines are one of the most important factors when it comes to trading successfully yet you'd be surprised that the majority of traders use trendlines incorrectly.
+Trendlines are incredibly important when it comes to successful trading, but you'd be surprised to learn that many traders actually use them incorrectly.

-In this article we're going to show you everything you need to know about trading trendlines from beginning to end.
+In this article, we're going to guide you through everything you need to know about trading with trendlines, from start to finish.

 First do a quick recap of the Trendline Basics to get all the new people here on the same page.

-- When the price breaks through the trendline, you can enter.
+- When the price breaks through the trendline, it can also be a signal to enter a trade.

 Trendline As Support or Resistance

-If a trendline has been found and is acting as support or resistance, you can use it to enter the market after the price has returned to it.
+Now let's talk about how trendlines can act as support or resistance.
+When a trendline has been identified and is acting as support or resistance, you can use it as a reference for entering the market once the price returns to it.

-In the above figure, you can see two different trendlines acting as a support and resistance.
-The rectangular zone at support line indicates a potential long opportunity and the rectangular zone at resistance indicates a potential short opportunity.
+In the example above, you can see two different trendlines acting as support and resistance.
+The rectangular zone at the support line indicates a potential opportunity to go long, while the rectangular zone at resistance suggests a potential opportunity to go short.

 - Stop loss below the trendline.